whitw/dcwebparser/README.md

 ***

-todo:
+# todo:
++ reading pages

-* parse pages
+  + parse pages.body
-  * read image from page
+    + read image from page
-+ read list from dcinside.com, not m.dcinside.com
+    + read youtube& something like that
+    + but NOT ADS!!
-  + for it sucks at searching things,or viewing recommended pages
++ read list from dcinside.com, not m.dcinside.com; for it sucks at searching things,or viewing recommended pages